oracle/graal/docs/reference-manual/native-image/PGO.md

 The gold standard for this is to run the exact same workloads we expect to run in production on the instrumented build.
 Unfortunately, this is not always a simple thing to do, and running representative workloads is a big challenge in using PGO.

-TODO BS Add link to PGO-Basic-Usage.md as a "continue here to example of basic usage".
+For an overview of how to use PGO for Native Image on an example application please consult the [Basic Usage of Profile-Guided Optimizations](PGO-Basic-Usage.md) document.